 Consider these funding sources to pay for your study abroad program:

-- Personal Savings: Student provides from work, parents/family, savings etc: Your savings, earnings from work, and family are a significant source of funds for these educational experiences.
+- Personal Savings: Your savings, earnings from work, and family are a significant source of funds for these educational experiences.
 Students should plan ahead and start saving as soon as they have been approved for a program.
 Student may also choose to crowdfund online or discover other creative funding methods.

 - Study Abroad Office